The Best Lightroom Mobile Presets

 When it comes to editing your Instagram photos, you’ve got a ton of options.
 Lately, it’s hard to find an Instagram influencer who isn’t selling (crazy expensive) presets in their signature style.
 But the truth is you don’t need to lay out that much cash to get lookalike filters.

 If you’re reading this post, you probably already know that Lightroom Mobile is the most powerful app for editing photos on your phone.
 In addition to easy application of presets, it offers professional level photo editing options for fine tuning your photos.
+Weekend warriors and digital nomads alike use the app for quick, gorgeous edits.

 If you’re not completely familiar with Lightroom Mobile, read our informational section at the bottom of this post, as there are some things you should know about using it.